UARKTeam6/Photon-Project-Team-6/README.md

     * cd Photon-Project-Team-6

 ### 3. Setup and Install Required Libaries
-* These commands will make the install script executable and then install the required Python libraries listed above
+* This command will install the required Python libraries:
-    * chmod +x install.sh
-    * ./install.sh
+    * python3 install.py

 ### 4. Running the Photon Game
 * Use the following command to run the game